core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The elective Alternative-Address Option requests the peer to instead open a connection of the same scheme as the present connection to the alternative transport address given.
 Its value is in the form "authority" as defined in Section 3.2 of {{RFC3986}}.
-Existing state is not transferred from the present connection to the new connection.
+(Existing state related to the connection is not transferred from the present connection to the new connection.)

 The Alternative-Address Option is a repeatable option as defined in Section 5.4.5 of {{-coap}}.
 When multiple occurrences of the option are included, the peer can choose any of the alternative